ekaterinassss/kaggle_competitions/Hackathon/README.md

 The goal is to predict the spatial coordinates **(x, y)** of particle entry based on energy deposits recorded in calorimeter detector cells.

-The project was completed as part of a Kaggle competition focused on particle detector data analysis.
+This project is based on the Kaggle competition.

 Competition link:
 https://www.kaggle.com/competitions/ml-1-hackathon/overview